County Kildare: Motorsports

 Kildare is the home to Mondello Park, Ireland's only international motorsport venue.
-Established by Martin Birrane in 1968 on 110 acre, and redeveloped in 1999/2000, the facility incorporates 3.5 km of race track, 24 race garages and 12 Hospitality Suites.
+The venue was established in 1968, and was purchased by Martin Birrane in 1986.
+Biranne oversaw major redevelopment of the venue with the incorporation of 3.5 km of race track, which was opened in 1998.
 The Circuit also has 3 km of extreme off-road driving trails and a 5 acre off-road activities centre and the Museum of Motorsport.
 Mondello Park was awarded the FIA International race track status in 2001.
 It is host to National and International Race events, Motor Shows, Car & Bike Track days, Training Schools and Corporate Events.

 Soccer

-Kildare County F.C. was a League of Ireland club from 2002 until 2009, based in Newbridge, where Leinster Senior League side Newbridge Town F.C. was invited to join the league in 2002, however, a broader Kildare-based franchise was created instead, playing out of Station Road, Newbridge.
+Soccer (association football) in County Kildare was represented at national level by Kildare County F.C., which competed in the League of Ireland from 2002 until its dissolution in 2009.
+Following a 17-year absence of League of Ireland football in the county, Newbridge Town F.C. was announced in 2026 as a new entrant to the FAI National League, restoring senior national league football to Kildare.